cocos/cocos-docs/en/concepts/scene/node-component.md

 > **Note**: this is just a brief example of a more obvious effect.
 It is not recommended to add a **DirectionalLight** component to a sphere node.

-## Set the layer and control its visibility
+## Setting the layer and controlling its visibility

 The engine uses more generic node and camera matching to control visibility based on the Visibility property of the camera and the layer property of the node.
 The visibility of components can be controlled more flexibly, allowing for a variety of groupings to be displayed.
-Also 3D and 2D components can be mixed for rendering.
+3D and 2D components can be mixed for rendering.

 For details on the implementation of layers, please refer to the [layer](layer.md) documentation.